Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have an excellent ability to communicate.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Ability to work in the team environment and has an excellent ability to communicate.

 Education: